Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Stellar mass functions

-For the z=2.5--3 bin we see much more variation, showing the increasing impact of cosmic variance at higher-z when sources become rarer.
-This becomes even more pronounced at z=3--3.5, where we can see clear differences between the shapes and values of the SMFs between the various fields.
-It should also be noted that we are probing the redshift ranges least affected in our study here (as we cannot probe this effect at much higher z because of a lack of galaxies).
-Therefore, this provides strong evidence that cosmic variance will play a role for individual fields, as we clearly see this effect at z = 2.5----3.5.
-We also see that for the z=2--2.5 bin in particular, we see many more lower mass massive quiescent galaxies than were found in \citet{Weaver2023}.
+For the $z=2.5-3.0$ bin we see much more variation, showing the increasing impact of cosmic variance at higher-z when sources become rarer.
+This becomes even more pronounced at $z=3.0-3.5$, where we can see clear differences between the shapes and values of the SMFs between the various fields.
+It should also be noted that we are probing the redshift ranges that should be least affected by cosmic variance or Poisson counting statistics (i.e. $z<4$) and that the effect is only likely to be more significant at higher redshifts ($z>4$).
+Therefore, this provides strong evidence that cosmic variance will play a role for individual fields, as we clearly see this effect at $z = 2.5-3.5$.
+We also see that for the $z=2-2.5$ bin in particular, we see many more lower mass massive quiescent galaxies than were found in \citet{Weaver2023}.
 We now explore what is driving this offset.

 In the lower panel of Fig. \ref{fig:smf_field} we show SMFs computed with a much stricter UVJ selection.
 We use the \citet{Schreiber2015} criteria.
 Whilst not the same selection criteria as \citet{Weaver2023}, it is more strict than our sSFR criteria and should enable any variation to be seen.
-There is a clear drop in the number of low-mass massive quiescent galaxies seen at z=2--2.5, z=2.5--3 and z=3--3.5.
-We become much more consistent with the results of \citet{Weaver2023} .
-This once again highlights the importance of a broad selection criteria (i.e. Bayesian based SED modelling in addition to colours) in order to accurate uncover massive quiescent galaxies and suggests that the \citet{Weaver2023} (and many other studies), are missing significant numbers of lower mass quiescent galaxies through their selections.
+It is also very close to the UVJ criteria used in \citet{McLeod2021}.
+There is a clear drop in the number of low-mass massive quiescent galaxies seen at $z=2-2.5$, $z=2.5-3$ and a clear drop in almost all masses at $z=3-3.5$.
+This can be seen by the offset between the SMFs for our full sample (black line) and the purely UVJ selected sample (green line). {At $z=2-2.5$ we become more consistent with the results of \citet{McLeod2021}, whilst at higher redshifts we become more consistent with the results of \citet{Weaver2023}.
+This once again highlights the importance of a broad selection criteria (i.e. Bayesian based SED modelling, in addition to colours) in order to accurate uncover quiescent galaxies, particularly at lower masses and/or higher redshifts.
+This suggests that previous studies \citep[e.g.][]{McLeod2021,Weaver2023}, are missing significant numbers of lower-mass or higher-z quiescent galaxies through their selections.}